Considering Investment Options to Grow Your Money Wisely

 What is an Investment Plan?

 Before going into detail about the various types of investment plans, let’s first establish how investments differ from savings plans.
-Each type of plan represents different approaches to building wealth that accomplish distinct goals within an overall financial strategy.
+Each type of investment plan represents different approaches to building wealth that accomplish distinct goals within an overall financial strategy.
 For the risk-averse, savings plans enable people to safely accumulate money over time.
 Typically it is money set aside for an emergency or future purchase.

-In Bangladesh, savings certificates like the five-year Bangladesh Sanchayapatra or three-monthly profit-bearing Sanchayapatra offers interest payments periodically until the plan matures, according to the Department of National Savings.
+In Bangladesh, savings certificates like the five-year Bangladesh Sanchayapatra or three-monthly profit-bearing Sanchayapatra offer interest payments periodically until the plan matures, according to the Department of National Savings.
 However, there is a limit to the amount that individuals can invest.
 Mutual funds are collective investments in which pools of money are invested in the stocks and bonds of various public companies and managed by a fund manager.
 Additionally, the Mudaraba Special Savings (Pension) Scheme, which is based on Shariah Principles, encourages middle and lower-middle class professionals and service holders to save for old age based on their ability.
 Account holders under this scheme receive a minimum of 65% of the income derived from the Mudaraba Fund during any accounting year, according to their contribution to the total investment.

 Alternatively, investments are financial instruments that enable you to create wealth for future needs.
 The most common of these are traditional stocks and bonds.
 In Bangladesh, this type of investment can be a good option since the returns mature at a specific rate and typically outpace inflation rates.
 There are also various investment plans that allow you to regularly invest in different money-market products.
 These investment plans provide the much-desirable advantage of creating wealth through disciplined payments over time.